nixman2/stroomr-mcp/README.md

 # stroomr-mcp

-MCP server for **electricity pricing**, **local weather**, and **optimal load-shifting advice** — when to charge your EV, run your heat pump, or use home battery storage.
+Stroomr helps AI assistants find the best times to use electricity by combining local weather and dynamic energy prices. — when to charge your EV, run your heat pump, or use home battery storage.

-Powered by [StroomR](https://stroomr.nl) — automatic energy management for households and greenhouses.
+Powered by [StroomR](https://stroomr.nl) — automatic energy management for households.
 This MCP is a free demo of StroomR's load-shifting logic inside your AI assistant.

 Weather data from [Open-Meteo](https://open-meteo.com/) (CC BY 4.0).
 Energy prices from the Nord Pool public data portal API (community-documented, unofficial).